 - Your communication channels

 Once you have a solid understanding of the aspects we mentioned above, it’s time to come up with a structure for your copy.
-This will help you write copy that captivates your audience from the first line and maintain their interest until the end.
+This will help you write copy that captivates your audience from the first line, subject line, or title and maintain their interest until the end.

 Are You Looking to Outsource Your Copywriting Tasks?